Installation

 Blueprints

-Solo ships with 15 pre-built templates to jumpstart your workflows.
+Solo ships with 10 pre-built crew templates across 5 categories to jumpstart your workflows.

 Browse blueprint templates — search, filter by category, preview content